 - Ox bile

-Nutrient replacement can also be initiated during this phase for patients with nutrient deficiencies secondary to malabsorption or restricted diets.
-A high-quality multivitamin/mineral supplement provides essential micronutrients required by the body for healing, optimal gut health, and general well-being.
+Nutrient support can also be initiated during this phase for individuals with nutrient deficiencies secondary to malabsorption or restricted diets.
+A high-quality multivitamin/mineral supplement provides essential micronutrients required by the body for optimal gut health and general well-being.

 3. Reinoculate